The History of Philippine Cinema

 Released in 1930, Nepomuceno's masterpiece was Noli Me Tangere (The Social Cancer), based on José Rizal's Spanish-language novel of the same name.
 Rizal's story is credited with spurring a sense of nationalism among Filipinos of the day.

 The American film Syncopation was the first “talkie” shown in the Philippines.
 The first locally produced film with sound, Ang Aswang (The Vampire) wasn't completely a sound film.
-That honor went to Punyal na Guinto (Golden Dagger), directed by José Nepomuceno, which premiered on March 9, 1933 at the Lyric Theater in Manila.
+That honor went to José Nepomuceno's Punyal na Guinto (Golden Dagger), which premiered on March 9, 1933, at the Lyric Theater in Manila.

 The Philippine Studio System